tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:.methods}

 {:id="GoogleSheets.AddCol" class="method"} <i/> AddCol(*sheetName*{:.text},*data*{:.list})
-: Given a list of values as `data`, appends the values in `data` to the next empty column of the sheet.
+: Given a list of values as `data`, appends the values to the next empty column of the sheet.
 It will always start from the top row and continue downwards.
 Once complete, it triggers the [`FinishedAddCol`](#GoogleSheets.FinishedAddCol) callback event.

 {:id="GoogleSheets.AddRow" class="method"} <i/> AddRow(*sheetName*{:.text},*data*{:.list})
-: Given a list of values as `data`, appends the values in `data` to the next empty row of the sheet.
+: Given a list of values as `data`, appends the values to the next empty row of the sheet.
 It will always start from the left most column and continue to the right.
 Once complete, it triggers the [`FinishedAddRow`](#GoogleSheets.FinishedAddRow) callback event.
 Additionally, this returns the row number for the new row.